mp3il/bluesnap-ios/README.md

 ## Custom Checkout Flow
 The Custom Checkout Flow enables you to easily accept credit card payments using our flexible credit card UI component, allowing you to have full control over the look and feel of your checkout experience.
-Some of the benefits include:
+Some of the capabilities include:
 * Flexible and customizable UI element with built-in validations and card-type detection.
 * Helper classes to assist you in currency conversions, removing whitespace, and more.
 * Simple function that submits sensitive card details directly to BlueSnap's server.